-Trace levels of bromacil detected in two Oahu water systemsPosted on Feb 16, 2018 in Latest News
+Trace levels of bromacil detected in two Oahu water systemsPosted on Feb 16, 2018 in Latest Department News

 Honolulu – Trace levels of the chemical bromacil were recently detected in water samples collected at a Mililani Wells III pump and a Waipio Heights Wells III pump during testing prior to placing these pumps into service.
 Drinking water from these wells remains safe as the trace levels detected were well below the Environmental Protection Agency (EPA) Lifetime Advisory Level for drinking water, and bromacil will be filtered out through the Honolulu Board of Water Supply’s Granular Activated Carbon (GAC) treatment facilities before being delivered to consumers.